krother/training_and_teaching_methods/lectures/presenting.md

 ----

-### Dramaturgy of presentations
-Read about how theater plays, shows, or books are structured to have a rising tension and climax.

-### Yes/No poll
-Find out what students know/think by raising their hand.

-### Acronym
-Create an acronym, where the first characters stand for important concepts.
-The acronym can be visualized nicely.

-Example: **SOLID Object-Oriented Design**:

-    :::text
-    S - Single-responsiblity Principle
-    O - Open-closed Principle
-    L - Liskov Substitution Principle
-    I - Interface Segregation Principle
-    D - Dependency Inversion Principle

-Please use this tool sparingly.
-Forcing an acronym into every lesson is **B**loated, **A**rguably-not-helpful, **D**istracting.

-## Onion model
-Repeat your main concept five times, every time adding something new.

 ### Contrast pictures
 Show two pictures showing different concepts (e.g. healthy/disease).
 Ask students to compare them & describe the differences.

-### Fix learning goals
-Summarize goals at the beginning

 ----